Even with all the data recruiters have at their disposal, outreach to prospective candidates often begins with a cold email.

 Cold email outreach is hard enough, and in today’s highly competitive market, recruitment professionals need every advantage at their disposal.
 The more candidate data you have, the more personal you can be in your email outreach.

-ZoomInfo Recruiter offers 360-degree sourcing intelligence about prospective candidates, providing detailed, holistic profiles of prospective candidates that can help you craft personal, engaging messaging that resonates with top talent in your industry.
+ZoomInfo TalentOS offers 360-degree sourcing intelligence about prospective candidates, providing detailed, holistic profiles of prospective candidates that can help you craft personal, engaging messaging that resonates with top talent in your industry.

-Don’t settle for generic, forgettable outreach emails — see how ZoomInfo Recruiter can help you identify the best candidates quickly and effectively.
+Don’t settle for generic, forgettable outreach emails — see how ZoomInfo TalentOS can help you identify the best candidates quickly and effectively.